xd2287/transformers/docs/source/en/model_doc/flaubert.md

 Tips:
 - Like RoBERTa, without the sentence ordering prediction (so just trained on the MLM objective).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [flaubert](https://huggingface.co/models?other=flaubert)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)